-Given that the seventh relational wellbeing item did not perform quite as well as we had expected in Main Study 1, we opted to perform a second, a posteriori CFA model in which the loading for the under-performing item was fixed at .00 (see Brown, 2015, regarding comparisons among competing CFA models for a particular sample).
-As was the case for the a priori model, the 1-factor model in the a posteriori CFA provided satisfactory fit (chi-square = 19.92, df = 21, NS; RMSEA = .00; CFI = 1.00).
-Moreover, the goodness-of-fit concerning the a posteriori model with the seventh item loading pre-set at .00 was only marginally worse than the goodness-of-fit regarding the a priori model with the seventh item loading pre-set at .00 was only posteriori models = 3.22, gain in df from a priori to a posteriori models = 1, p associated with gain in chi-square from a priori to a posteriori models < .10).
-Loadings for all eight items within the 1-factor model, as produced by the a posteriori CFA for Main Study 1, are shown in Table 7.
+posteriori CFA provided satisfactory fit (chi-square = 19.92, df = 21, NS; RMSEA = 0.00; CFI = 1.00).
+Moreover, the goodness-of-fit concerning the a posteriori model with the seventh item loading pre-set at 0.00 was only marginally worse than the goodness-of-fit regarding the a priori model with the seventh item allowed to vary alongside all of the other items (gain in chi-square from a priori to a posteriori models = 3.22, gain in df from df a priori to df a posteriori models = 1, df associated with gain in chi-square from df a priori to a posteriori models < 0.10).
+Loadings for all eight items within the 1-factor model, as produced by the df a posteriori CFA for Main Study 1, are shown in Table 7.

 In the aftermath of results for a priori and a posteriori CFAs in Main Study 1, we conducted reliability analyses on the correlation matrix among relational wellbeing items, including versus excluding the under-performing seventh item via SPSS.
-Results of reliability analyses indicated that, whether the seventh item was included or not, internal consistency was satisfactory for the relational wellbeing scale (including the seventh item, Cronbach's alpha = .78, McDonald's omega = .78; excluding the seven item, Cronbach's alpha = .80, McDonald's omega = .80).
+Results of reliability analyses indicated that, whether the seventh item was included or not, internal consistency was satisfactory for the relational wellbeing scale (including the seventh item, Cronbach's alpha=0.78, McDonald's omega=0.78; excluding the seven item, Cronbach's alpha=0.80, McDonald's omega=0.80).
 All things considered, we obtained clear support for our hypothesis that a 1-factor model would fit the correlational data for Main Study 1; the only departure from this overall pattern was the set of equivocal results for the seventh item.

-Factor Pattern(s) of Relational Wellbeing Items for Main Study 2
+Factor pattern(s) of relational wellbeing items for Main study 2